lacework/go-sdk/cli/README.md

 $ export LW_PROFILE=prod
 ```

-This is a list of all environment variables that can be user to modify the
+This is a list of all environment variables that can be used to modify the
 operation of the Lacework CLI.

 | Environment Variable | Description |